 Museums, cathedrals and palaces – that’s what the historical city centre of Vienna is all about.
 There are more ancient museums and historical landmarks than I can count, and they’re usually not too far from each other, which makes it an easy trip on foot.
 You can always hop on the tram on the Ringstraße, though, which takes you all around the inner city of Vienna, showing you all the sights and stopping at all the places you could possibly want to go to.

 My absolute favourite part of Vienna is St. Stephen’s Cathedral, which is so high in the sky that you actually have to put some effort into peering up.
 I’m also a big fan of Schönbrunn Palace and its vast gardens where the Habsburg rulers usually retired to for the summer.

 If you get tired of the history of it all, don’t worry – after all, Vienna is still a modern city that knows how to keep up with the requirements of the 21st century in spite of the city’s ancient atmosphere.
-There are plenty of modern attractions, restaurants, nightclubs, shopping malls and Instagram-friendly sites as well.
+There are plenty of modern attractions, restaurants, nightclubs, shopping malls, and TikTok-friendly sites as well.

 And have I mentioned there’s a library in Vienna that looks like it’s been taken out of The Beauty and the Beast?
 This place is an absolute must-go for any book lovers.

 Without further ado, let’s get into all the details about the best things you can do during your stay in Vienna, the capital of Austria!

 If you’re taking the subway to the historical city centre, chances are you will come out right on Stephanplatz.
 Stephanplatz is located at the very centre of Vienna and it’s a popular meeting spot because it’s so easy to navigate from it!